rokmohar/alexa-assistant/readme.md

 You can view your charges for the current billing period at any time on the Amazon Web Services web site, by logging into your Amazon Web Services account, and clicking “Account Activity” under “Your Web Services Account”.

+The skill uses local PCM files for "STOP', "CANCEL" and "EXIT" commands to reduce the number of Polly calls.

 **AGAIN - IF PAYING AWS CHARGES IS NOT ACCEPTABLE TO YOU THEN PLEASE DO NOT INSTALL THIS SKILL**

 # CREDITS